railsuser2014/openobject-doc-book-en/source/book/6/6_15_Purchase_Management/index.rst

    *Data entry for a supplier order.*

-.. tip:: **Point**   *Managing Alerts*
+.. note:: Managing Alerts

    If you install the ``warning`` module you will be able to define alerts that will appear when the purchaser enters a price request or order.
    You can set alerts on the product or on the supplier.

 The internal reference, the date, and the warehouse that the products should be delivered to are completed automatically by Open ERP but you can change these values if you need.
 Select the supplier.
 Once the supplier has been selected, Open ERP then automatically completes the contact address for the supplier.
 The pricelist is also completed when you select the supplier.
 This should bring in all of the conditions that you've negotiated with the supplier for a given period.

-.. tip:: **Point**   *Supplier Selection*
+.. tip:: Supplier Selection

    Searching for a supplier is limited to all of the partners in the system that have the 'Supplier' checkbox checked.
    If you don't find your supplier it might be worth checking the whole list of all partners to make sure that the supplier has been only partially entered into the system.

 Once the main body of the purchase order has been completed you can enter the product lines.